Schiltigheim

-Schiltigheim (Schiltigheim, /fr/; Alsatian: Schelige /gsw/; Schiltigheim) is a commune in the Bas-Rhin department in Grand Est in north-eastern France.
+Schiltigheim (Schiltigheim, /fr/; Schiltigheim; Alsatian: Schelige /gsw/) is a commune located north of the city of Strasbourg in the Bas-Rhin department within the Grand Est region of north-eastern France.

+Schiltigheim is located in the historical and cultural region of Alsace which has been administratively integrated into the European Collectivity of Alsace since January 1, 2021.

 The inhabitants are called Schilikois in French and Scheligemer in Alsatian.

-It is the largest suburb of the city of Strasbourg, and is adjacent to it on Strasbourg's north side.
-In 2017, Schiltigheim was the third-most populous commune in the Bas-Rhin (after Strasbourg and Haguenau), with a total population of 31,894.
+Schiltigheim is the largest suburb of the city of Strasbourg, and it borders Strasbourg to the north.
+In 2023, Schiltigheim was the third-most populous commune in Bas-Rhin (after Strasbourg and Haguenau), with a total population of 34,708.

+Toponymy

+Former names of Schiltigheim include Skitingsbouhel in 845, Scildincheim in 884, Schiltencheim in 1004, or Schiltenkeim in 1275, and even the Frenchified form Chilthiqueim in 1750.
+Other variations in the 9th century include Schildenchen, Skitingsdtbuel, Sciltenheim, Sckiltencheim, Scildenheim, Schiltingheim, Schiltenheim, Schilckenhaim, Schilken.

+In the Strasbourg area, Schilick is a familiar name used to refer to Schiltigheim among both French and German speakers.